 It’s been decades since Allen first came into contact with asbestos.
 For years, he hasn’t experienced any symptoms of mesothelioma.
 Recently, however, Allen began experiencing chest pain, difficulty breathing, and a painful cough.
 He mistakes these symptoms for a case of pneumonia and continues with his otherwise healthy life.

-Continue following Allen’s story next week as we move on from part 1 and discuss Part Two; Mesothelioma Journey: Symptoms.
+Continue following Allen’s steps next week as we move on from part 1 and discuss Part Two; Mesothelioma Journey: Symptoms.